christian-doucette/tolkein_text/README.md

 4. Build vocabulary that associates each word to a unique id.
 This includes word_to_id (dictionary), and id_to_word (direct access table)
 5. Map each word in the text to its id
 6. Add each word_id in the text to dataset as a label with the 19 word_ids before it as its feature
-7. Create DataLoader with batch size of 32.
-This will allow me to cycle through all the data by random sets of 32 feature/label pairs.
+7. This list of (Feature, Label) pairs is the training data

 ### Network Architecture
 The network has the following architecture: